Keeping you informed in Year 7

 Students are set in Mathematics, on entry to the school, according to achievement at Primary School in the year six National Tests and Cognitive Ability Tests.
 In year 7 we focus particularly on oral and mental skills.

-We use the MathsLinks course in years 7 to 9.
-The textbook is available in three levels and provides extension work for more able students.
+We use our own bespoke 5 year curriculum, which aims to prepare all students for the rigour of the new GCSE specification.
 In all groups there is time set aside to develop mental arithmetic skills.
 For the least able we like to focus on basic knowledge and encourage the use of practical equipment.
 All students have access to computer packages and online resources.
 The Mathematics Department subscribes to MyMaths (www.mymaths.co.uk), an interactive Mathematics website.
 MyMaths allows students to select the level of work they are doing and therefore choose their own learning pathway through the material.
 Students can work on lessons at home which they have been taught in class, and choose appropriate material for their level, thus encouraging independent learning.
 This is further complemented by the addition of MathsWatch (www.mathswatchvle.com) to our available resources.
 MathsWatch provides visual and audio lessons for Year 7 Mathematics topics and all students will be provided with access to the site.

 Terms 1 & 2